niharikkasingh/Decentralised-stellar-messaging-app/README.md

 ---
 ## License

 This project is licensed under the MIT License.

+## Contact

+For questions, suggestions, or collaboration opportunities, please reach out to our development team.

 ---
-## Contact
-For queries or collaboration, please reach out.

-Built on Stellar using Soroban
+**Built with on Stellar using Soroban**